Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

-If an employee becomes eligible for auto enrolment into your workplace pension after your staging date, you should give them the information about auto enrolment, although at this stage they may have already opted in or asked to join your workplace pension.
+Suppose an employee becomes eligible for auto-enrolment into your workplace pension after your staging date.
+In that case, you should give them the information about auto-enrolment, although at this stage, they may have already opted in or asked to join your workplace pension.

-If they were automatically enrolled, they will remain in the workplace pension.
+If they were automatically enrolled, they would remain in the workplace pension.

 When the re-enrolment date comes up, they will have to 'opt-in' to remain part of the pension scheme if they are still not eligible to be automatically enrolled.

-If an employee leaves your business you no longer need to contribute to their pension (this is a requirement for auto enrolment).
+If an employee leaves your company, you no longer need to contribute to their pension (this is a requirement for auto-enrolment).

-You need to update your payroll software with the termination date and notify your pension provider that the exiting employee will no longer be contributing towards their pension.
+You need to update your payroll software with the termination date and notify your pension provider that the exiting employee will no longer contribute to their pension.

-It is the exiting employee who is responsible for transferring their pension across to another provider through a new employer if they wish to.
+The exiting employee is responsible for transferring their pension across to another provider through a new employer if they wish to.

 The Pensions Regulator can fine you if you do not follow their guidelines by your staging date.
-This fine can start at £400 and escalate to as much as £50,000 for larger organisations.
+This fine can start at £400 and escalate to £50,000 for larger organisations.